sher-ocs-79/Ajax-Commander/README.md

 Ajax-Commander
 ==============

-Ajax handler for a single or iterative request to the server
+Is a javascript library used for invoking/removing single or heavy iterative AJAX request to the server in a much more handy approach.

 <b>Initialize our Commander</b>
 <pre>$.AjaxCommander.init({url:'process-ajax.php'});</pre>